Enzo-Demeulenaere/Enzo-Demeulenaere.github.io/inria.md

 ### Letters Sorter

 The Letters Sorter is an example mixing all we learned and implemented for the Drag and Drop, this simply shows how an element can react depending on where we are dragging and/or dropping it.
-This example was linked to a written tutorial in the documentation on how understand the implementation and recreate such an example.
+This example was linked to a written tutorial in the documentation on how to understand the implementation and recreate such an example.

 <p>
 <img src="{{ 'assets/img/letterssorter.png' | relative_url }}" alt="letterssorter" />